 If you find the characteristics of epoxy clays appealing, here are some popular choices:

 - Apoxie Sculpt: probably one of the most well known types.
 Comes in a slew of colours.
 The company Aves makes a variety of epoxy clays (some firmer, some with texture), of which Apoxie Sculpt is the cheapest.

 - Magic Sculpt: Another very popular brand.
 About 5 different colours.

 - Milliput: more popular with hobbists, but great because it can be purchased in small amounts.
 Also only 5 colour options.

-Epoxy clays are wonderful tools for sculpting, so whether you choose to use it exclusively, or you combine it with other clays, you are unlikely to be disappointed.
+Both air dry and epoxy clays are wonderful tools for sculpting, so whether you choose to use one exclusively, or you combine them with other clays, you are unlikely to be disappointed.